andbluedev/Twitter-Clone-ML-Moderator/python-ml-service/README.md

 ## Context

-Here lies the implementation of the ModBot algorithm found in the notebooks folder of our project's repository : https://github.com/andbluedev/Twitter-Clone-ML-Moderator/tree/master/notebooks
+Here lies the implementation of the ModBot algorithm found in the notebooks folder of our project's repository : [notebooks](../notebooks)

 RabbitMQ is message queue service that can work with python files : https://www.rabbitmq.com/

 ## Implementation

 RabbitMQ requires two files : send and receive, both are plugged to a defined connection method using the pika library from python.
 Requirements can be met by calling the requirements file.

+## Installing Development Environement

+[receive.py](./receive.py): is an endless loop awaiting messages to be sent to its connection, in our case from the send.py file.
+[receive.py](./receive.py) works with joblib pickles originating from the ModBot notebook.

+Installing python dependencies.

 ```bash
 pip install -r requirements.txt
 ```

-Receive.py is an endless loop awaiting messages to be sent to its connection, in our case from the send.py file.
-Receive.py works with joblib pickles originating from the ModBot notebook.

 To launch RabbitMQ on your machine, download appropriate installer from https://www.rabbitmq.com/download.html.